Social Security and Taxes

 The Internal Revenue Code section 3121(b)(19) and the Social Security Act allow foreign students, scholars, researchers and teachers in F-1 and J-1 status to be exempt from paying social security and medicare taxes as long as they remain nonresidents for federal income tax purpose.

 If you qualify for exemption from social security/medicare withholdings but your employer has been deducting these taxes from your paycheck, you can request a refund from your employer.
-If this request cannot be accommodated, you must file form 843, Claim for Refund and Request for Abatement available at www.irs.gov and mail it to IRS.
+If this request cannot be accommodated, you must file Form 843, Claim for Refund and Request for Abatement.
 It takes approximately 6 months to process your claim with IRS.

-The new law which came into effect October 2004, allows international students to apply for a social security card ONLY if they have an offer of employment for on-campus job or employment authorization document issued by the Department of Homeland Security.
-The purpose of having a social security card is for employment only; the social security number (SSN) should not be required to open a bank account, get a cell phone or other utilities.
+The law which came into effect October 2004, allows international students to apply for a Social Security number (SSN) ONLY if they have an employment offer and the required authorization for the employment.
+The purpose of having a SSN is for employment only; the SSN should not be required to open a bank account, get a driver license, cell phone or other utilities.

 The Social Security Administration Office will process applications for SSN only under the following circumstances:

 - On-campus employment for students who have been offered a job at UNR.
 Please refer to Social Security Number Request for the letter required to apply for the SSN.

 - Curricular Practical Training (CPT) authorization for off-campus employment.
 You must be eligible and be authorized by OISS to do CPT and this authorization will appear on page 3 of your I-20.